Kishoredanda/Coding_Excersice/README.md

 # Coding Excersice
-Converted the unstructured json files to structured data and added a ER diagram to the relation data model.
+Converted the unstructured json files to structured data and added a ER diagram (ER_diagram.pdf) to the relation data model.
 Eexcuted SQL queries to answer business questions in python using "pandasql" library.
 Data Quality issues has been captured.
-Finally, an email has been prepared to business stakeholders.
+Finally, an email has been prepared to business stakeholders(Business_stakeholders_mail.pdf).
+Please refer Fetch_code.ipynb for the code.